Rusomati/scancode/README.md

 # scancode
-a tool to search for keywords in codebases expected to run on any unix system that uses the gnu userland
+a tool to search for keywords in codebases.. expected to run on any unix system that uses the gnu userland
 # installation
 note: